-There are a variety of State and Federal housing programs geared at addressing housing issues.
+There are a variety of state and federal housing programs geared at addressing a variety of housing issues.
 Grants and low interest loans are available for counties, communities, or individual homeowners.
 The following housing resources are available to participants as specified by program.